Satyaranjan8414/intern_theory/README.md

  Intern_theory.com is an online community and resource center created to help students, young professionals, and recent graduates find internships and start their careers.
 Through a variety of online tools, such as blogs, videos, and podcasts, Intern_theory.com provides resources for self-development and career exploration.
 The site also offers resources for employers, including job postings, resume review, and advice for hiring interns.

  intern_theory did this by using HTML, CSS, Javascript .
-I tried to clone it exactly like real Milaap website.
+I tried to clone it exactly like real InternTheory.

 This was a solo project executed within 4 days of span.